jtarbard/Software-Engineering-Project-Wiki/Documentation/UI-Design/1-Low-Fidelity/Wireframe-Prototypes.md

 * Doing this iteratively, increasing the fidelity of the prototypes for **all** pages would also mean a lot of work that does not necessarily produce valuable deliverables.
 See above.

 # Result
-Nonetheless, this was still carried out partially to excite discussion and generate ideas for the homepages.
+Nonetheless, this was still carried out partially to excite discussion and generate ideas for the pages.

 @VincentLou's Wireframes
 ### Guest homepage: